andrewrk/naught/README.md

  * Clustering - take advantage of multiple CPU cores
  * Properly handles SIGTERM and SIGHUP for integration with service wrappers
  * Supports POSIX operating systems (does not support Windows)
+ * Supports using sockets opened by systemd or launchd

 Usage:
 ------